2020 Federal Standard of Excellence

 1.1 Did the agency have a senior leader with the budget and staff to serve as the agency’s Evaluation Officer (or equivalent)?
 (Example: Evidence Act 313)

 - The Director of the Office of Learning, Evaluation, and Research (LER) serves as the USAID evaluation officer.
-In compliance with the Foundations for Evidence-Based Policymaking Act, the Administrator of USAID designated the LER Director as the Agency’s Evaluation Officer through an internal Executive Message that was shared with the Agency on June 4, 2019.
+In compliance with the Foundations for Evidence-Based Policymaking Act, the Administrator of USAID designated the Agency’s Evaluation Officer (AEO) through an internal Executive Message that was shared with the Agency on June 4, 2019.

-- USAID’s Office of Learning, Evaluation, and Research (LER) in the Bureau for Policy, Planning, and Learning (PPL) helps the Agency build a body of evidence from which to learn and adapt programs.
+- USAID’s AEO works in conjunction with the Office of Learning, Evaluation, and Research (LER) in the Bureau for Policy, Planning, and Learning (PPL) to help the Agency build a body of evidence from which to learn and adapt programs.
 The LER Director is a senior staff member with the authority, staff, and budget to ensure agency evaluation requirements are met, including that all projects are evaluated at some level, and that decision-making is informed by evaluation and evidence.
-The LER Director oversaw approximately 25 staff and an estimated $4.6 million budget in Fiscal Year (FY) 2018.
+The LER Director oversaw approximately 25 staff and an estimated $6.6 million budget in FY2019.

 - USAID has proposed creating a Bureau for Policy, Resources, and Performance (PRP), which will align policy, resources and evidence-based programming, and elevate the evaluation function by creating an Office for Learning and Evaluation that will manage the Agency’s Evaluation Policy.
 The office will also create and update the Agency Learning and Evaluation Plans, and commission or conduct cross-cutting evaluations.
 If approved by Congress, the estimated timeline for establishing the bureau is approximately a year and a half.
 In the meantime, working groups for each new office are developing work plans and focus areas for the new bureau to ensure PRP will be able to meet its mandate.